AFD Wildfire Division Fuels Mitigation Projects

 Project Status

 The project was officially complete on May 30th.
-Thank you for partnering with us, DOF!
+Thank you for partnering with us, DFFP!
 Learn more about the project on akfireinfo.com and watch the videos below to learn more about what we accomplished with this fuel break and the impact it will have.

 Finished with trail in center.jpgLimbed tree burn pile clearing.jpgShaded limbed finished.jpgPark like.jpg